initmahesh/IntelVisionIoTSample/IntelEdgeSolution/ReadMe.md

     https://docs.microsoft.com/en-us/azure/iot-edge/tutorial-python-module
   Please change env file to your contianer registry credentials build and deploy ...

-  Update the .env file with the values for your container registry.
+  Update/Create .env file at the same location where you have deolyment.template.json with the values for your container registry.
 Refer to Create a container registry for more detail about ACR  settings.

         REGISTRY_NAME=<YourAcrUri>
         REGISTRY_USER_NAME=<YourAcrUserName>